Sleep and Chronic Pain – A Vital Connection

 MARCH 2025

-Chronic pain and sleep are deeply intertwined, creating a cycle that can significantly impact one’s quality of life.
-Those who suffer from persistent pain often experience disrupted sleep, and in turn, poor sleep can exacerbate pain symptoms.
+Chronic pain and sleep are deeply connected, creating a cycle that can significantly impact one’s quality of life.
+Those who suffer from persistent pain often experience disrupted sleep, and in turn, poor sleep can intensify pain symptoms.
 Understanding this relationship is key to finding effective strategies for relief and improved well-being.

 How Sleep Affects Chronic Pain